Mark Denton murder: Pair get life sentences for axe attack

 Both received a life sentence, with Sowerby to serve a minimum of 27 years in prison and Middleton to serve at least 23.

-The trial heard that Sowerby, of Allerton Close, Hartlepool, had a grievance against Mr Denton following an argument a few months' earlier.'No remorse'
+The trial heard that Sowerby, of Allerton Close, Hartlepool, had a grievance against Mr Denton following an argument a few months' earlier.

 Along with Middleton, of Bruntoft Avenue, he set upon Mr Denton, who at one point was left with an axe embedded in his skull.